shmoop207/appolo-context/README.md

     res.send(reuslt)
 })
 ```
-Now you can retrieve the context in any file of function.
+Now you can retrieve the context in any file or function.
 ```javascript
 import {context} from "appolo-context";